rhallk01/IMG_420_Assignment_3/README.md

 mess up jumps, so watch out!

 ## 1. Fully implement the flocking algorithm as described by Craig Reynolds in his Boids application:
-The code within this game contains altered the boids code provided by Professor Amresh, which has been changed to act as a more tight swarm of bees that move back and forth across the screen led by a queen bee, the target.
+The code within this game contains the boids code provided by Professor Amresh, which has been altered to act as a tight swarm of bees that move back and forth across the screen led by a queen bee, the target.

 ## 2. Demonstrate this flocking algorithm by integrating it with your game from previous assignments or developing a new game: